 1988 Watch that chandelier!
 Tonight's the night Andrew Lloyd Webber's The Phantom of the Opera makes Broadway's Majestic Theatre its seemingly permanent haunt.
 Michael Crawford and Sarah Brightman star in the musicalization of Gaston Leroux's novel.
 The production currently holds the title for the longest-running show in Broadway history.

 1989 Black and Blue opens at the Minskoff Theater.
 The show is a musical revue, celebrating the influence of American jazz and blues.
 Black and Blue receives ten 1989 Tony Award nominations and wins three, including one for Ruth Brown as Best Actress in a Musical.
 Having his first Broadway opening is a 15-year-old tap genius named Savion Glover.

 1996 The opening of the Off-Broadway musical Rent proves both triumphant and tragic.
-Triumphant, because reviews and audience interest pushes the show to Broadway, where it becomes an award-winning smash.
-Tragic, because one day earlier, Jan.
-25, 1996, author-composer Jonathan Larson died of an aortic aneurysm.
+Triumphant, because reviews and audience interest push the show to Broadway, where it becomes an award-winning smash.
+Tragic, because one day earlier, January 25, 1996, author-composer Jonathan Larson died of an aortic aneurysm.

 2012 Manhattan Theatre Club's Broadway production of Margaret Edson's Wit—the Pulitzer Prize-winning title's Broadway debut—opens at the Samuel J. Friedman Theatre.
 Cynthia Nixon stars as Vivian Bearing, a steely poetry professor facing terminal cancer.